-- (1) The voting entitlement of a presiding member at a meeting is dealt within in the Act. - (2) The presiding member may participate in the discussion of any motion before the meeting provided that the presiding member addresses the meeting before the right of reply is exercised. - (3) The presiding person may move a motion provided that the presiding member vacates the chair before moving the motion and that the deputy chairman or another member presides over the meeting during the time that the motion is being debated and voted upon.
+- (1) The voting entitlement of a presiding person at a meeting is dealt with in the Act. - (2) The presiding person may participate in the discussion of any motion before the meeting provided that the presiding person addresses the meeting before the right of replay is exercised. - (3) The presiding person may move a motion provided that the presiding person vacates the chair before moving the motion and that the deputy presiding person or another member presides over the meeting during the time that the motion is debated and voted upon.